villegar/IPA/README.md

 value (`bkg_thr`).
 This can be found by creating a histogram of the image.

+Note: currently, it only removes dark backgrounds; a future version will have an option for light backgrounds as well.

 1. Start by loading the image to your workspace

 <!-- end list -->